 Hugo Koblet, “Pédaleur de charme“, and Fausto Coppi, “Il Campionissimo”, two post-war era giants.
 They were good friends, until the Giro d’Italia 1953 edition.
 After that Giro, they would never speak to each other again.
 But, what happened?

 Giro d’Italia 2017, the 100th edition of the race will start on May 5, Friday in Alghero, a town in northwestern Sardinia, next to the Mediterranean Sea.
-The route is completely in the borders of Italy.
+The route is completely within the borders of Italy.
 The iconic Passo dello Stelvio (Stelvio Pass) is the 2017 Cima Coppi.
 The final stage will be a time …

 A Short Giro d’Italia History with Numbers

-With the end of Vuelta a España 2016, Lotto-Soudal’s Australian rider Adam Hansen has extended the record of completing most number of consecutive grand tours which already belongs to him.
+With the conclusion of Vuelta a España 2016, Lotto-Soudal’s Australian rider Adam Hansen has extended the record of completing the most number of consecutive grand tours which already belong to him.

 Coppi e Bartali, Bartali e Coppi

 Starting with the Vuelta a España in 2011, Lotto Belisol’s Adam Hansen has ridden 10 consecutive Grand Tours, winning 2 stages in the process (Stage 7 of the Giro d’Italia 2014 and stage 19 of the Vuelta a España 2014), and finishing all of them.
 Tonight he will ride the final time trial of the …

-Continue reading Adam Hansen’s Special Campagnolo Bora Wheels
+Continue reading “Adam Hansen’s Special Campagnolo Bora Wheels”